openstack/swift/doc/source/howto_installmultinode.rst

   - Runs the swift-proxy-server processes which proxy requests to the appropriate Storage nodes.
-The proxy server will also contain the TestAuth service as WSGI middleware.
+The proxy server will also contain the TempAuth service as WSGI middleware.

 - five Storage nodes